 Fully tempered glass is four to five times stronger than annealed glass, and breaks into dull-edged particles that are less likely to cause serious injury, such that tempered glass can satisfy safety glazing requirements.
 The higher strength of tempered glass is advantageous in point-supported and other specialty applications.

 How it's made

-Producing tempered glass involves heating the glass to over 1,000 degrees F, then rapidly cooling to lock the glass surfaces in a state of compression and the core in a state of tension.
+Tempering involves heating annealed glass to over 1,000 degrees F, then rapidly cooling the glass surfaces to create permanent compressive stress.

 Reduce the risk of spontaneous breakage

 Heat-soaked glass significantly reduces the risk of breakage caused by nickel sulfide (NiS) inclusions.
 While very rare, the risk of NiS cannot be eliminated from the float glass process.
 Due to the high surface compression of fully tempered glass, NiS inclusions can cause spontaneous breakage.
 The heat-soaking process helps to cause NiS inclusions to change size and break during the process, rather than after installation.

 Guardian SunGuard® coated glass can be safely heat-soaked if it is determined the heat-soaking process is necessary.
 Explore our SunGuard coated glass below.